Free Christmas clarinet sheet music scores

 The clarinet can trace its roots back to the Stone Age -- when denizens

-perfect -- but these original flutes were not orchestral instruments to
+-- but these original flutes were not orchestral instruments to be played

-be played together with other musicians.
-These flutes were used by individuals
+together with other musicians.
+These flutes were used by individuals playing

-playing solo -- but perhaps being enjoyed by groups.
-As such, tuning didn't
+solo -- but perhaps being enjoyed by groups.
+As such, tuning didn't need

 The woodwind family of instruments evolved from the basic bone flutes.
 Scales and tuning became standardized as musicians began playing together; reeds were introduced as a method of creating the initial sound.
 Clarinets are a little special, though.
 They did not evolve naturally, but were instead a direct development from an existing instrument -- the chalumeau.